leonardo-simeone/online-gaming-club/README.md

 * __Welcome Section__

-    * In the welcome section, the user is officially introduced to the site with with a compact summary of the site's main purpose and benefits.
+    * In the welcome section, the user is officially introduced to the site with a compact summary of the site's main purpose and benefits.
     * This section is accompanied by an image that transmits a happy and enjoyable environment for video gamers.

 ![Welcome](/documentation/welcome-section.JPG)